rm3390/React/Habit-tracker/README.md

 # Habit Tracker App

-A Habit Tracker app built with React.
+ Habit Tracker app built with React.
 This app allows users to track their habits, set deadlines, monitor progress, and complete tasks with streaks, milestones, and history tracking.
 It features a user-friendly interface, real-time progress tracking, and clear notifications for completed tasks.

 ## Features